Bablu2421/R-John_Hopkins/README.md

 # R-John_Hopkins
-All the programming assignments of the specialization on coursera John_Hopkins_University
+All the programming assignments of the specialization on coursera on Data science by John_Hopkins_University